-Also called graphic artists, they select photos and font types to create designs for advertisements, packaging, logos, websites, posters, brochures and marketing materials.
+Graphic designers — also called graphic artists — select photos, colors and font types to create designs for advertisements, packaging, logos, websites, posters, brochures and marketing materials.
 They rely on their design skills to know how the elements best fit together.

 Graphic designers often work for publishing, marketing or advertising companies.
 Many are self-employed.
-Designers often specialize in a particular area, such as book covers or package design.
+Designers often specialize in a particular area, such as book covers, package design or industrial design.

-- Discuss the scope of project with client or team member
+- Discuss the scope of a project with a client or team member

 - Plan layouts, mock up concepts and refine designs

 - Illustrate concepts and reinforce messages using design skills and layout software

 - Proofread work